Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Methodology

 \subsection{Extracting Model-Internal Features}

 Informed by findings from cognitive science and CV, we investigate a set of model-internal features explained below.

-\textbf{Activations.} We extract hidden states from the layer outputs of the vision encoders.
-In ViTs, a token called [CLS] is prepended to the image patch tokens.
-[CLS] captures a `summary' of the image in a vector with 768 dimensions; therefore, we use its activations to explore traces of memorability.
-We obtain each [CLS] representation's mean activation, maximum activation, and maximum absolute activation across the 12 layers, except the embedding layer, as the initial [CLS] embedding is the same for every image.
-Note that SigLIP2 does not have a [CLS] token and uses a multihead attention pooling head at the very last layer during pretraining.
-Here, we report the findings using the first token as a substitute to be compatible with our layer-wise analysis of the other models.
-One can regard these findings as an analysis of a contextualized image token.
-In Section~\ref{methauto}, we complement this analysis using the pooled output to train our autoencoders.
+\textbf{Activations.} In ViTs, each image is divided into a grid of equal-sized patches.
+The models encode these patches to form image tokens.
+Prepended to the image tokens is a token called [CLS].
+[CLS] captures a `summary' of the image in a vector with 768 dimensions; therefore, we utilize its activations to explore correlates of memorability.
+We extract the [CLS] representation per layer from the vision encoders.
+We obtain each [CLS] representation's mean activation, maximum activation, and maximum absolute activation for each of the 12 layers, except the embedding layer, as the initial [CLS] embedding is the same for every image.
+Note that SigLIP2 does not have a [CLS] token and instead uses a multihead attention pooling head at the final layer.
+For SigLIP2, we report findings using the first token, though not directly comparable, for compatibility with our layer-wise analysis of the models.
+One can regard these findings as an analysis of a contextualized image token or a potential \textit{register} token that might capture global image information, as explained earlier~\citep{darcet2024visionregisters}.
+Our use of [CLS] in what follows includes this first token for SigLIP2.
+Later, we complement this analysis using the pooled output from SigLIP2 to train our autoencoders.

-\textbf{[CLS] delta.} Inspired by the idea that deeper levels of processing lead to more memorability~\cite{CRAIK1972671}, we quantify the magnitude of the change the [CLS] representation goes through, by calculating the cosine distance between [CLS] at adjacent layers.
+\textbf{[CLS] delta.} Inspired by the idea that deeper levels of processing lead to more memorability~\citep{CRAIK1972671}, we quantify the magnitude of the change the [CLS] representation goes through, by calculating the cosine distance between [CLS] at adjacent layers.
 This is a proxy for measuring how levels in image processing relate to memorability.

-\textbf{Attention entropy.} As human attention seems to differ based on memorability~\cite{ICCV15_Khosla_lamem, mancas, erdem}, we investigate the attention applied by the [CLS] to the image patches.
+\textbf{Attention entropy.} As human attention seems to differ based on memorability~\citep{ICCV15_Khosla_lamem, mancas, erdem}, we are interested in the distribution of the attention applied by the model to the image patches.
+The [CLS] token captures global image information by paying attention to patches differently.
+Therefore, we investigate the attention applied by the [CLS] to the image patches.
 We use the entropy of the attention distribution as a metric that quantifies how spread-out attention is at every layer.